FaCuZ/laravel-theme/README.md

 ~~~
 > You can force use theme to look up existing theme by passing parameter to method: `$asset->themePath('default')`

-Writing in-line style or script.
+Writing in-line style or script:

 ~~~php
 // Dependency with.